ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==18 - 21:59== I became Veteran Class 5 in *Pokemon Unite*.
 Chai's mom went somewhere away so we were left and Chai became kind of busy.
 We finished ***Sweet Home*** (2020) though.
 I drank my meds late.
 I'm going home tomorrow.

 ==19 - 20:31== I was supposed to go home today but ended up didn't.
 Chai and I played *Pokemon Unite* and watched season 2 of *Sweet Home*.
 We also took care of her grandma.
 She was a bit stressed and not feeling well.
 Her mom came home with lots of food, we ate a lot.
 It was nice.

+==20 - --== It's Chai and I's 9th monthsary.
+I bleached and dyed her hair.
+I felt terrible because I'm not really doing a good job.
+She dyed my hair deep purple, too.
+We contemplated on going home, but I'm the one who has to.
+In the end, we went home on a JoyRide car, and her mom didn't speak to us going out.
+It was a quiet ride, I was almost crying because I felt retarded for the entire day.
+But she held my hand and slept on my shoulder and I felt calm.
+We got home tired—we ate, brushed our teeth, pet Cheesecake, then slept abruptly.